PaloAltoNetworks/terraform-azurerm-vmseries-modules/modules/virtual_network_gateway/README.md

 #### default_local_network_gateway_id

-The ID of the local network gateway through which outbound Internet traffic from the virtual network in which the gateway is created will be routed (forced tunnelling)
+The ID of the local network gateway.

+Outbound Internet traffic from the virtual network, in which the gateway is created, will be routed through local network gateway(forced tunnelling)"

 Type: string